yanfaingold/All_Projects/README.md

 all the -jar projects have an executable jar file you can double click to lunch, ExcelToWordChart and ExcelToJavaTable both have a few excel table samples in ExcelFilesForTesting.

 WaterMeterReader:

-"history" = college final project, given time- 6 months give or take.
+"history" = college final project, given time - 6 months give or take.

 brief task summery = reading a water meter photo number and sending it to a given phone by SMS.